This statement of purpose and function has been written considering

 A referral form is sent, and the social worker agrees to complete the form and send all relevant information, including the most recent review minutes or core assessment.

-All relevant documentation will be required prior to a young person being placed in Yew Tree Cottage to ensure all young people receive an effective planned move.
+All relevant documentation will be required prior to a young person being placed in Spenser Cottage to ensure all young people receive an effective planned move.
 This should include up to date care plans, CIC review minutes, psychological/Therapy assessment reports and EHCP.

 The potential referral and all documentation are discussed with the staff to ensure the team have a clear understanding of the young person’s needs.